princevanani/God-s-Eye-Product-Page/README.md

 [ipleak.net](https://ipleak.net) after loading a new build is a good habit — that's literally how the WebGL and font gaps above were found in the first place, and code review alone wouldn't have caught either one.

-## Scope notes

-This is a solid, real v1 — not a padded-out line count.
-A few things I deliberately kept out to avoid breaking sites or ballooning complexity without clear benefit: full Public Suffix List domain parsing (the approximation in `getRegistrableDomain` is display-only, never used for blocking decisions), and aggressive WebRTC blocking (it only strips private-IP ICE candidates, not all WebRTC, so video calls keep working).
-Both are reasonable follow-ups if you want to extend it.